 So back to the question that is at the heart of your letter: When can I start living again?

 The answer is right now.
 You can start living right now.
 But you must be patient with yourself as you learn to live differently.
 Throw out the timelines.
 Throw out every single "should" in your vocabulary.
 I “should” cook dinner for my family.
 I “should” get off my ass and do something.
 I “should” be responsible.
 No. What you should must do is take on the difficult and magical work of getting to know yourself as a sober person.

 I've had to completely re-learn what it is I even liked to do.
 I've build a new toolbox that doesn't include alcohol.
-This is a concept came from my dear friend Holly.
-She encouraged me, and now I encourage others now, to create an actual toolbox--use a make-up bag or a pretty satchel or something--that includes things that fill you up.
+Create an actual toolbox--use a make-up bag or a pretty satchel or something--that includes things that fill you up.
 Mine has tea, a tincture of lavender oil, a picture of my daughter, sea shells and rocks, my 24 hour chip, quotes I love.
 I also now have reading, running, yoga, but those are things I had to re-learn, because the running was something I usually did to burn off a hangover and the reading and yoga both became something I couldn’t do any longer in the last year of my drinking.
 And honestly, in the first four or five months or so I just slept a lot and ate ice cream in my down time, and most importantly, I gave myself a fucking break.